 Slowing Growth, High Debt in Thailand Economy

-Last year’s 5% GDP growth rate seems like a long time ago and may as well be called the “good old times” because 2015’s GDP growth is expected to be around 2.8%.
-This figure that has been through countless revisions, all of which have resulted in a declining estimate as the year end approaches.
+Last year’s 5% GDP growth rate seems like a long time ago.
+It may as well be called the “good old times” because 2015’s GDP growth is expected to be around 2.8%.
+This figure went through countless revisions, all of which have resulted in a declining estimate as the year end approaches.

 Not only does the Thailand economy have a hard time attracting foreign investors, it even has trouble attracting its own local investors.
 Thais aren’t investing in their own country and are starting to invest abroad, especially in ASEAN.

-Household debt is now at the highest point in a decade with more than 80% of the country incurring debt, an increase of more than 13% from last year’s figures.
-As household debt increases, the number of homeless people is also seen to be on the rise.
+Household debt is now at the highest point in a decade.
+More than 80% of the Thailand’s population is incurring debt, an increase of more than 13% from last year’s figures.
+As household debt increases, the number of homeless people is also on the rise.

 More Foreign Direct Investment is Key

-According to a panel of experts, it seems like the only way out and up for Thailand is to really focus its efforts on bringing in more foreign investment, the progress of which is still hindered by high labor costs and a low supply of labor, and a comparatively tough regulatory environment to its neighbors.
+According to a panel of experts, the only way out is for Thailand to focus bringing in more foreign investment.
+But the progress of this is hindered by high labor costs, a low supply of labor, and tough regulatory environment to compared to its neighbors.

-The Kingdom would have to look for ways in which it could create an environment that really welcomes foreign investors by meeting their needs for a stable, transparent, and blooming investment scene.
+The Kingdom has to look for ways to create an environment which welcomes foreign investors.
+It must meet their needs for a stable and transparent investment climate.

 The Finance Ministry and Thailand Board of Investment are the two institutions leading the change.

 Taking baby steps towards a brighter future, the Thai finance minister is looking to set up tax incentives to increase investment in the country.
 Finance Minister Apisak Tantivorawong said these tax benefits would help drive the private investment sector before the starting large public infrastructure projects next year.

 According to a press release in September, the BOI approved investment for 17 projects worth 78 Billion Thai Baht in total.
 These include subsidiaries of multinational firms such as Toto, Ford Motor, and AirAsia.